Orange-OpenSource/conllueditor/README.md

 * `--validator <file>` validator configuration file (see section [validation](#validation) below)
 * `--shortcuts <file>` list of shortcut definition (format, cf. [gui/shortcuts.json](gui/hortcuts.json))
 * `--debug <hex>` hex number to activate debug information of the server (printed to stderr)
 * `--saveAfter <number>` if given, the server saves/commits the changed file only after _number_ edits.
 To force saving the current state, click on the `save` button.
-Default value: 0.
+Default: save when another sentence is chosen.
 This option can help to speed up the server when editing very large files, since writing the file after each edit takes a while, especially if the file is on a network drive.
 * `--relax` accepts some formal errors in the CoNLL-U file and corrects them (empty column instead of `_`, invalid head id set to 0)